 As planting dates get later in the fall, producers will get more fall forage production from triticale and rye.
-The later it gets, the more rye becomes the best option for fall forage needs.
+The later it gets, the more rye becomes the best option if fall forage is needed.

-When planting a small grain cereal primarily for forage, use a seeding rate about 50-100 percent higher than if the crop were grown for grain.
-In western Kansas and under dry soils conditions, a seeding rate of 1.5 bu/acre is recommended.
-In eastern Kansas or under irrigation, a seeding rate near 2 bu/acre is recommended.
-When planting a small grain cereal for grazing purposes, increase N rates by about 30 to 50 lbs/acre.
+When planting a small grain cereal primarily for forage, use a seeding rate about 50 percent higher than if the crop were grown for grain.
+In western Kansas and under dry soils conditions a seeding rate of 1.5 bu/acre is recommended.
+In eastern Kansas or under irrigation a seeding rate near 2 bu/acre is recommended.
+Also, when planting a small grain cereal for grazing purposes, nitrogen (N) rates should be increased by about 30 to 50 lbs/acre.
 To determine the actual amount of additional N needed, the following formula can be used:

 In a graze-out program, all the N may be applied in the fall.
-However, split applications will reduce the chances of having a problem with nitrate toxicity.
-In addition, there may be excess N in the fall from failed summer crops, so producers should use caution when putting on N without a profile N soil test.
+But split applications will reduce the chances of having a problem with nitrate toxicity.
+In addition, there may be excess nitrogen this fall from failed summer crops, so producers should use caution when putting on nitrogen this fall without a profile nitrogen soil test.